-Is The Supreme Court Going To Soon Give Haters Of The 'Deep State' What They Want?
+Is The Supreme Court About To Give Haters Of The 'Deep State' What They Want?

 "The Constitution does not permit judges to look the other way, " he wrote.
 "We must call foul when the constitutional lines are crossed.
 Indeed, the framers afforded us independence from the political branches in large part to encourage exactly this kind of fortitude to do our duty as faithful guardians of the Constitution."

-Could that be a sign of things to come in a case not in the too-distant future?
+Could that be a sign of things to come in a case in the not-too-distant future?
 It could depend on how Justice Kavanaugh would decide.